haampie/classify-text-experiment/README.md

 in 23.8s total time, consuming 6259353564 bytes of 129642132904 (so only 4.83% is read).

 So it runs at about 250MB/s.

+A batched version of `file` on the other hand needs 7m48s to classify the same files, which is 20x slower.